aws/aws-toolkit-jetbrains/README.md

 ## Installation

-See [Installing the AWS Toolkit for JetBrains](https://docs.aws.amazon.com/console/toolkit-for-jetbrains/install) in the AWS Toolkit for JetBrains User Guide.
+See [Installing the Amazon Q for JetBrains](https://docs.aws.amazon.com/console/toolkit-for-jetbrains/install) in the Amazon Q for JetBrains User Guide.

 To use this AWS Toolkit, you will first need an AWS account, a user within that account, and an access key for that user.
 To use the AWS Toolkit to do AWS serverless application development and to run/debug AWS Lambda functions locally,